Theo Schoon

-Theodorus Johannes Schoon (31 July 1915 – 14 July 1985) was a New Zealand artist, photographer and carver of Dutch descent.
+Theodorus Johannes Schoon (31 July 1915 – 14 July 1985) was a Dutch-born New Zealand artist, photographer and carver.

 Biography

 Theo Schoon was born at Kebumen, Java in the East Indies, the son of Dutch parents, Johannes Theodorus Schoon and his wife Barbara Isabella Maria Steegemans.
 Theo lived in Java with his parents and brother before being sent to the Netherlands for his education.
 He attended the Rotterdam Academy of Fine Arts and also travelled widely in Europe.
 In 1936 he returned to Java and set up an art studio.
 In 1939, with the war looming, he and his parents emigrated to New Zealand.

 While his art school training was conservative, Schoon knew about the Bauhaus, a German art and design school that revolutionised twentieth-century art.
 The Bauhaus taught that divisions between art and craft were illusory, and both were equally valid artistic expressions.
 This idea influenced Schoon for his whole artistic life and gave him the freedom to experiment in many media including drawing, printmaking, painting, wood carving, potting, stone carving, jewellery-making and photography.